 - Research Assistantships (RAs) are generally funded by research grants and contracts.
 In general, admissions into the PhD program requires an RA.
 During the admissions process, we routinely show the applications of our topmost applicants to faculty in the appropriate research areas to be considered for possible RA positions.
 Applicants may contact Affiliated Faculty members directly.
 A research assistantship provides full tuition and a stipend.
 The RA’s advisor is responsible for defining the student’s responsibilities and for evaluating the student’s performance.
 The amount of service or research may vary from week to week but the average is usually expected to be 20 hours per week.

 - Industry Internships – students in the BINF-PSM program may apply for Industry Internships.
-Paid internships may be available from industry, government agencies or other participating institutions in the Master’s program in Bioinformatics & Computational Biology.
+Paid internships may be available from industry, government agencies or other participating institutions in the program.

 - Tuition Scholarships and Competitive Awards – are available to qualified applicants on a competitive basis.
 Explore tuition and competitive award opportunities.